The Human Freedom Index 2017

-The index published here presents a broad measure of human freedom, understood as the absence of coercive constraint.
-It uses 79 distinct indicators of personal and economic freedom in the following areas:
+The Human Freedom Index (HFI) presents a broad measure of human freedom, understood as the absence of coercive constraint.
+This third annual index uses 79 distinct indicators of personal and economic freedom in the following areas:

 - Rule of Law

 - Security and Safety

 - Expression and Information

 - Identity and Relationships

 - Legal System and Property Rights

 The HFI is the most comprehensive freedom index so far created for a globally meaningful set of countries.
 The HFI covers 159 countries for 2015, the most recent year for which sufficient data are available.
 The index ranks countries beginning in 2008, the earliest year for which a robust enough index could be produced.